kyledeanreinford/Articles/git-commands-for-trunk-based-development.md

 ## Perfecting Commit History

-Embrace the concept of micro-commits.
+Adopt the concept of micro-commits.
 Instead of bundling multiple changes into a single commit, break them down into smaller, logical units.
 This allows for easier code reviews, pinpointing issues, and tracking changes over time.